From its ultra-spacious economy seats at the back to the lush first class up front, Japan Airlines has a reputation for excellence.

 That said, the interface is a bit clunky and confusing.
 You often use your fingers on the remote like it was a cursor on the screen, rather than simply tap what you’re looking for.
 After I mistakenly set the language on the inflight map to Chinese, it took me a few minutes to figure out how to reset it.

 Japan Airlines also has Wi-Fi on most of its long-haul planes.
 And while many airlines charge by the megabyte, Japan Airlines has one of the most affordable pricing systems I’ve seen.
 It costs just $18.80 for a 24-hour pass.
 The internet speed was a bit sluggish for the first hour or so, but it really picked up as the flight went on.

-I haven’t flown every top airline flying between the U.S. and Asia, but Japan Airlines is easily one of the best for business class – if not the best.
+I haven’t flown every top airline flying between the U.S. and Asia, but Japan Airlines business class is easily one of the best options out there – if not the best, period.
 From private and spacious seats to incredible food and unbeatable service, they do absolutely everything right … and then some.